je-nnyt/ip/docs/README.md

 ## Features
 Notes about the command format:

+1. The program is case sensitive.
+Carefully follow the format for each features!

-All parameters that must be input by the user are CAPITALIZED.
-Carefully follow the format for each feature.
+2. All parameters that must be input by the user are CAPITALIZED.

     e.g. deadline /by DESCRIPTION , DESCRIPTION is the parameter.
 The user may for instance input: deadline /by Monday 3PM

 ### Adding a deadline: deadline